• Skip to primary navigation

 While your Italian Nonna may not recognize this twist on the classic lasagna, it was likely born out of a desire to get dinner on the table – think of it as lasagna deconstructed.
 The spinach and cheese filling is a speedy mix and healthier than the traditional Italian sausage or beef filling.

-Besides the prep time and health benefits, you will love these Spinach Lasagna Roll-Ups because of the taste.
+Besides the prep time and health benefits, I think you will love these Spinach Lasagna Roll-Ups because of the taste.
 The soft lasagna noodles wrap up the familiar elements of ricotta cheese, Italian seasonings, and marinara sauce.
 Spinach is a natural pairing with these parts of lasagna and provides lots of color and texture.
 The taste is bright and fresh without the heaviness of traditional lasagna.
 The presentation is a bonus, with the spiral of the roll-up being a nice variation on the traditional “block” of a piece of lasagna on your plate.

 How to Make Ahead and Store?